Larix gmelinii

-Larix gmelinii, the Dahurian larch or Gmelin larch, is a species of larch native to eastern Siberia and adjacent northeastern Mongolia, northeastern China (Heilongjiang), South Korea and North Korea.
+Larix gmelinii, the Dahurian larch or East Siberian larch, is a species of larch native to eastern Siberia and adjacent northeastern Mongolia, northeastern China (Heilongjiang), and the Korean peninsula.

 Description

 Larix gmelinii is a medium-sized deciduous coniferous tree reaching 10–30 m tall, rarely 40 m, with a trunk up to 1 m diameter.
 The crown is broad conic; both the main branches and the side branches are level, the side branches only rarely drooping.
 The shoots are dimorphic, with growth divided into long shoots (typically 5–30 cm long) and bearing several buds, and short shoots only 1–2 mm long with only a single bud.
 The leaves are needle-like, light green, 2–3 cm long; they turn bright yellow to orange before they fall in the autumn, leaving the variably downy reddish-brown shoots bare until the next spring.

-The cones are erect, ovoid, 1–2 cm (rarely 2.5 cm) long, with 15–25 moderately reflexed seed scales; they are green (rarely purple) when immature, turning brown and opening to release the seeds when mature, 3–5 months after pollination.
+The cones are erect, ovoid, 1–2 cm (rarely to 2.5 cm; but 2–4 cm in var. principis-rupprechtii) long, with 15–25 moderately reflexed seed scales (26–45 scales in var. principis-rupprechtii); they are green or red (rarely purple) when immature, turning brown and opening to release the seeds when mature, 3–5 months after pollination.
 The old cones commonly remain on the tree for many years, turning dull grey-black.

 Taxonomy and systematics

 The scientific name honours Johann Georg Gmelin.
 Due to the species' variability, it has acquired numerous synonyms in the botanical literature, including L. cajanderi, L. dahurica, L. kamtschatica, L. komarovii, L. kurilensis, L. lubarskii, L. ochotensis.

 Dahurian larch intergrades with the closely related Siberian larch L. sibirica of central and western Siberia where their ranges meet along the Yenisei Valley; the resulting hybrid is named Larix × czekanowskii.
+In cultivation, it has also been hybridised artificially by controlled pollination with European larch L. decidua and Japanese larch L. kaempferi.